Improve Your Medical SEO

 How The 'Charlie Sheen Effect' Affects Healthcare Practitioners: Utilizing Pop Culture News to Improve Your Medical SEO

-Last November, Charlie Sheen revealed his HIV-positive status on national television, creating hysteria in the media industry and among television viewers nationwide.
+In November of 2015, Charlie Sheen revealed his HIV-positive status on national television, creating hysteria in the media industry and among television viewers nationwide.

 In a matter of minutes, Sheen went from the eccentric actor with questionable behavior (recall substance abuse issues, promiscuity and tiger blood), to a suffering man with a disease.
 Support came pouring in for Sheen and so too did awareness for the human immunodeficiency virus and AIDs.

 In April of 2016, the Journal of the American Medical Association (JAMA) published its findings on news trends and internet searches of HIV-related topics in the time after Sheen disclosed this information.